Rishabhchauhan30/Object-Oriented-Programming--/README.md

 ## *Class
 A class is a collection of objects of a similar type.
 Once a class is defined, any number of objects can be created which belong to that class.
 A class is a blueprint, or prototype, that defines the variables and the methods common to all objects of a certain kind.

+## *Instance
+The instance is the actual object created at runtime.
+One can have an instance of a class or a particular object.